太陽工業コラム

 As we reviewed the proposals for design and construction, we began to think about how we would go about building it, and at that point I had a feeling that it would be quite difficult.
 On the other hand, the expectations of the villagers were very high, and since Tambayama Village itself does not often see such large construction projects, I felt that I was at the center of a project that was attracting a lot of attention.
 The result of the competition was very close, but everyone agreed that our proposal would create a symbolic government building that would serve as a catalyst for local development.

-It stands in the way of the early start of construction,
+Standing in the way of the early start of construction was the ground improvement works and cement supply challenges.

-It was the care of the villagers that healed my heart.
+It was the kindness of the villagers that healed my heart.

-The contract was successfully exchanged and construction was scheduled to begin in April 2021,
+The contract was successfully exchanged but the construction scheduled to begin in April 2021, was delayed to September 2021.

 This was due to the need for ground improvement, an unforeseen construction project.

-Furthermore, the construction site is said to be far from the cement plant,
+Furthermore, the construction site is far from the cement plant.

-The bad conditions of the unique location of the Tambayama village also weighed heavily on the company.
+The unique location of the Tambayama village also weighed heavily on the company.

 Tsuruoka: